If you are new to Bellingham, or considering relocating to Bellingham, you are in good company – Bellingham is a popular place to move to!

 Polar Bear Plunge - believe it or not, this annual dip in frigid waters on the 1st day of each year takes place in multiple locations in and near Bellingham.

 Bellingham Ski to Sea - beginning in 1973, this mother-of-all-relay-races takes place each year on the Sunday of Memorial Day weekend, with participants coming from as far away as Europe.
 The race course runs through the towns of Glacier, Maple Falls, Kendall, Everson, Lynden, and Ferndale, finishing at Marine Park in the historic Fairhaven district of Bellingham.
 The race course begins with cross-country skiing, then downtown skiing (actually, mainly a hike up the mountain in ski gear followed by a short ski course), running (mainly downhill) road bike, canoe, mountain bike and finally kayak to ring the bell at Fairhaven's Marine Park.
 Participants join thousands of spectators to party in Fairhaven, with a huge street fair, beer gardens, food, etc. There are categories for teams (with up to 500 teams participating), with a HUGE age range of participants.
-There are specialized categories for participants who don't use a car to get to any part of the race, for corporate teams, veterans, high school teams, etc. Participants include beginners dressed in tutus to former Olympic Athletes, so from beginning to end this is an all day event.
+There are specialized categories for participants who don't use a car to get to any part of the race, for corporate teams, veterans, high school teams, etc. Participants include beginners dressed in tutus to former Olympic Athletes, so from beginning to end this is an all day event (some teams are still on their first legs when the elite teams are ringing the bell in Fairhaven).
 And for younger athletes, there is a Junior Ski to Sea race that takes place the weekend before, as well as a fun Junior Ski to Sea Parade.

 4th of July Fireworks - sponsored by Haggens, there are family-friendly activities at Squalicum Park, followed up with fireworks around 10:30PM.
 Yes, it takes that long to be fully dark in Bellingham in the summer!
 Fireworks are shot from a barge in Bellingham Bay, but can be seen from many places throughout Bellingham.